ibizaman/selfhostblocks/demo/homeassistant/README.md

   --add-age $(nix shell nixpkgs#ssh-to-age --command sh -c 'ssh-keyscan -p 2222 -t ed25519 -4 localhost 2>/dev/null | ssh-to-age') ; \
   secrets.yaml
 ```

+The nested command, the one in between the parenthesis `$(...)`, is used to print the VM's public
+age key, which is then added to the `secrets.yaml` file in order to make the secrets decryptable by
+the VM.

 If you forget this step, the deploy will seem to go fine but the secrets won't be populated and
 neither LLDAP nor Home Assistant will start.